munyasya21/shop-yangu/README.md

 BossChiq: Ladies' products

 KakaLuxe: Men's products

 # Product Management:

-Add new products to each shop
+Added new products to each shop

-Update existing products
+Updated existing products

-Delete products (with warnings if products exist)
+Deleted products (with warnings if products exist)

 # Shop Management:

-Create new shops
+Created new shops

-Delete shops (only if they have no products)
+Deleted shops (only if they have no products)

-User Interface:
+# User Interface:

-Utilizes Tailwind CSS for responsive and modern design Icons are implemented using Ionicons
+Utilized **Tailwind CSS** for responsive and modern design

+Icons are implemented using Ionicons

-Static Site Generation:
+**Static Site Generation**:
 Utilizes getStaticProps for fetching data at build time